U.S. Department of State

 - Alumni who are U.S. citizens may not submit proposals, but U.S. citizen alumni may participate as team members in a project.

 - Alumni teams may be comprised of alumni from different exchange programs and different countries.

-- Applications must be submitted by exchange alumni.
+- Applications must be submitted by exchange alumni or alumni associations of USG exchange alumni.
 Not-for-profit, non-governmental organizations, think tanks, and academic institutions are not eligible to apply in the name of the organization but can serve as partners for implementing project activities.

-Inclusion of cost share is not a requirement of this opportunity.
+Inclusion of cost share is not a requirement for this opportunity.

-Proposals that do not address the themes outlined in the program description will be deemed ineligible.
+Proposals must address one or more of the themes listed in Section A above.
+Proposals that do not address the theme as outlined in the program objectives will be deemed ineligible.
 All project activities must take place outside of the United States and its territories.

-If the grant will be processed with an individual, that individual is not required to have a DUNS number or be registered in SAM.gov.
-However, should the grant be processed with an organization that is a partner in the project, that organization must have a unique entity identifier (Data Universal Numbering System/DUNS number from Dun & Bradstreet), as well as a valid registration on www.SAM.gov.
-Organizations must have a commitment to equal opportunity employment practices and to non-discrimination practices with regard to beneficiaries, without regard to race, religion, ethnicity, gender, sexual orientation, or political affiliation.
+If the grant will be processed with an individual, that individual is not required to have a UEI (Unique Entity ID) number or be registered in SAM.gov.
+However, should the grant be processed with an organization that is a partner in the project, that organization must have a UEI, as well as a valid registration on www.SAM.gov.
+Organizations must have a commitment to equal opportunity employment practices and to non-discrimination practices regarding beneficiaries, without regard to race, religion, ethnicity, gender, sexual orientation, or political affiliation.